 Diet, Nutrition & Healthy Eating

 Diet - to most of us this conjures up the multitude of “diet “plans, books, clubs etc that are available, but this is not solely what we are looking at.
 We shall be focusing on the various plans out there and see what they are about under our diet plans page and as always we want to hear from organisations about how their plans work.
 Food choices really do effect your health and that of your children - see below for the latest news about additives.
-When it comes to food - it should be a positive experience - learning about what you are eating and how to cook healthily can transform bad eating habits.
+When it comes to food - it should be a positive experience - learning about what you are eating and how to cook healthily can transform bad eating habits New to Cooking?
+Dont worry we have added a lot of beginner basic cooking videos to our you tube channel and more will follow

-If you would like an email or personal consultation with Jessica to find out more about what you personally should do doing to help you with you with eating healthily or about living with diabetes please get in touch.
-More can be found about diabetes on our new diabetes page
+If you would like a personal food plan created for you taking into account your dietary needs and medical history, Jessica offers a full online nutritional service via skype consultation to ongoing email and skype support.
+Please email her on nutrition@bigmatters.co.uk for an initial 15 minute skype consulation free email consultation with Jessica to find out more about what you personally should do doing to help you with eating healthily or about living with diabetes please get in touch.
+More can be found about diabetes on our diabetes page

 Many will have struggled and failed with trying to lose weight but don't get disheartened.
 Rather than think just of the pounds to lose start by finding an old dress / pair of trousers one size smaller than your usual size and use that as a target instead of the scales.
 By the time you are in it your scales will show the results too.
-If any of you are embarking on a change of eating habits and want to share your experiences please get in contact and we will share your diet diary with others to inspire.
+If any of you are embarking on a change of eating habits and want to share your experiences please get in contact and we will share your diet diary with others to inspire, we list just some of the multitude of diet plans on Diet Plans

 We shall also be including some advice from nutritional therapist Jessica Villa on adopting a healthier lifestyle.
-Jessica was born in Italy and now lives in England, she is qualified as a Nutritional Therapist (BSc Hons) and has an MSc in Public Health Nutrition.
+Jessica is Italian , qualified as a Nutritional Therapist (BSc Hons) and has an MSc in Public Health Nutrition.

 If you have a question to ask her for this page or a topic you would like to see included then please get in touch.